 Google’s official guidelines demonstrate what a reasonable alt tag looks like.
 Here’s what they say about writing them:

-“Google uses alt text along with computer vision algorithms and the contents of the page to understand the subject matter of the image. […] When choosing alt text, focus on creating useful, information‐rich content that uses keywords appropriately and is in the context of the content of the page.
-Avoid filling alt attributes with keywords (keyword stuffing) as it results in negative user experience and may cause your site to be seen as spam.”
+“Google uses alt text, computer vision algorithms, and the page’s contents to understand the image’s subject matter. […] When choosing alt text, focus on creating useful, information‐rich content that uses keywords appropriately and is in the context of the page’s content.
+Avoid filling alt attributes with keywords (keyword stuffing) as it results in a negative user experience and may cause your site to be seen as spam.”

 Pay Attention to File Type

 Page load time is one of the critical ranking factors for both desktop and mobile.
-You must choose the most appropriate file type for each image – the one that offers the best compression with the least impact on photo quality.
+Choosing the most appropriate file type for each image would be best – the one that offers the best compression with the most negligible impact on photo quality.

-Take a look at the image below to see a comparison of the same image in the three main formats – in a 640×246 size.
-A larger image size would result in even larger file size.
+Look at the image below to compare the same idea in the three main formats – in a 640×246 size.
+A larger image size would result in an even larger file size.

 JPG is the clear winner here, but that doesn’t mean it’s always the best choice.
-PNG is better for images that are screenshots, illustrations, anything with text, while JPG is the best for photographs, and GIF is best for moving images.
+PNG is better for images with screenshots, illustrations, or anything with text, while JPG is the best for photographs, and GIF is best for moving images.

 Compress Your Images

-Now that you know how to choose the right file type for your images, it’s time to get their file sizes down a bit more, using an image compression tool.
-There are several to choose from, including TinyJPG/TinyPNG, Compressor.io, and CompressJPEG/CompressPNG.
+Now that you know how to choose the correct file type for your images using an image compression tool, it’s time to get their file sizes down slightly.
+Several options include TinyJPG/TinyPNG, Compressor.io, and CompressJPEG/CompressPNG.

 If you need more help, check out the extensive documentation from Google on image optimization.
-They say you shouldn’t be afraid to turn down the quality because the visual results aren’t generally affected much, but the file size savings are significant enough to justify it.
+They say you shouldn’t be afraid to reduce the quality because the visual results aren’t generally affected much, but the file size savings are significant enough to justify it.